 How did you learn to roast coffee?

 You made us a City Roast.
-What is you’re favorite type of roast and can you explain what makes them different.
+What is your favorite type of roast and can you explain what makes them different.

 People enjoy their coffee now, it is not just a black sludge of a stomach ache and toilet visit.
 You can actually enjoy the coffee.
-The Darker the roast the less notes and subtle flavors you may taste within the bean.
-Eventually it taste like a shitty cup of coffee that needs a lot of cream and sugar.
+The Darker the roast the fewer notes and subtle flavors you may taste within the bean.
+Eventually, it tastes like a shitty cup of coffee that needs a lot of cream and sugar.